apache/tvm/docs/langref/relay_type.rst

    plus<(10, 10)>(%a, %b)

-See :py:class:`~tvm.relay.ty.TypeParam` for its definition and documentation.
+See :py:class:`~tvm.relay.ty.TypeVar` for its definition and documentation.

 Type Constraint
 ~~~~~~~~~~~~~~~